 Introduction

 Cough is a protective physiological reflex that aids the clearance of airway secretions and aspirated material.
 As such, it is normal to cough.
 Coughing becomes abnormal when the frequency or severity impacts on the child’s ability to eat, sleep, play or learn.
 Cough is a non-specific symptom and a detailed history and examination is therefore vital when trying to elucidate the cause.
-Most episodes of cough in children are acute (<3 weeks) and secondary to a lower respiratory infection (LRTI).
-Some LRTI including pertussis and mycoplasma are associated with prolonged acute cough lasting 3-8 weeks.
-Chronic cough is defined as a cough lasting for >8 weeks.
-The exact prevalence is unknown but may be as high as 10%.
-It is a frequent reason for appointments in primary care, referral to secondary or tertiary services and the use of over the counter remedies.
+Most episodes of cough in children are acute (<3 weeks) and secondary to a lower respiratory infection .
+A cough that persists beyond three weeks can be classified as prolonged acute (3-8 weeks) or chronic (>8 weeks).
+The exact prevalence of chronic cough is unknown but may be as high as 10%.
+It is a frequent reason for the use of over the counter remedies, appointments in primary care and referral to secondary or tertiary services.
 The impact of chronic cough should not be underestimated; it can have a profound adverse effect on the quality of life of both the affected child and their family.
 The causes of chronic cough in children are different to those in adults and adult cough protocols are therefore of no use in children.

 Defining Chronic Cough